blue-devil/xchg_rax_rax-solutions/README.md

 # xchg rax, rax Solutions

-If there are riddles I am in! [xorpd][web-xorpd] had a great job and make a collection of small assembly sniplet of which he encountered while reverse engineering.
+If there are riddles I am in! [xorpd][web-xorpd] had a great job and make a collection of small assembly sniplets of which he encountered while reverse engineering.
 I had own a hard copy!
 The book only contains x86_64 assembly sniplets and no additional informations.
 On the amazon page of the boox xorpd states this: